Southern California University of Health Sciences: Doctoral programs

+SCU offers several doctoral degree programs: the Doctor of Chiropractic, Doctor of Physical Therapy, Doctor of Occupational Therapy, Doctor of Psychology in Psychodynamic Psychology, Doctor of Whole Health Leadership, and Doctor of Medical Science, a terminal credential for practicing physician's assistants.

-Certificates and Online Courses
+Certificates and online courses

-SCUHS is also home to two Ayurvedic certificate programs: a wellness educator program and an Ayurvedic practitioner program.
+SCUHS is also home to two Ayurveda certificate programs: a wellness educator program and an Ayurvedic practitioner program.
 The Ayurvedic practitioner program is supported by the California Association of Ayurvedic Medicine and the National Ayurvedic Medical Association.
-Currently there are no official licenses in the United States to practice Ayurveda.
+Currently, there are no official licenses in the United States to practice Ayurveda.

-Additional certificate and continuing education offerings include Graduate Certificates in Human Genetics & Genomics, Pre-Genetic Counseling, and Health Education, along with accelerated science courses and specialized short courses in Ayurveda.
+Additional certificate and continuing education offerings include graduate certificates in human genetics & genomics, pre-genetic counseling, and health education, as well as accelerated science courses and specialized short courses in Ayurveda.

 Location

 SCU is located in the suburbs of East Whittier, 20 miles southeast of Los Angeles.
 East Whittier borders Orange County and Los Angeles County border lines.
 SCUHS' Arizona campus is located in Tempe, AZ.